Universal behaviour of $\alpha$-viscosity in black hole accretion discs: Stress calculated from GRMHD simulations

 \subsection{The puffy discs}

-The puffy accretion discs are mildly sub- and around-Eddington, radiation pressure-dominated discs around a~stellar-mass non-rotating black hole, modelled using 3-dimensional global radiative GRMHD simulations (\citetalias{2019ApJ...884L..37L}; \citealt{2016MNRAS.459.4397S}).
+The puffy accretion discs are mildly sub- and around-Eddington, radiation pressure-dominated discs around a~stellar-mass non-rotating black hole, modelled using three-dimensional global radiative GRMHD simulations \citepalias[\citealt{2019ApJ...884L..37L,2016MNRAS.459.4397S};][]{lancova_new_2025}.
 The simulations were performed using the \texttt{KORAL} code \citep{2013MNRAS.429.3533S}, and were designed so that the accretion disc self-consistently develops from a~dense torus acting as a source of matter far from the central black hole.
-The simulated disc achieved the mass accretion rate $\dot{m}=0.6\,\dot{M}_\mathrm{Edd}$.
-The numerical methods and details of the puffy disc model can be found in \citet{lancova_new_2025}.
+Here, we used data from a simulation that reached the mass accretion rate $\dot{m}=0.6\,\dot{M}_\mathrm{Edd}$.
+The numerical methods and details of the puffy disc model can be found in \citetalias{lancova_new_2025}.

 The puffy disc is stabilised against thermal instabilities, which are known to be critical in analytical radiation-pressure-dominated accretion discs, by a vertical net flux of magnetic field \citep{2016MNRAS.459.4397S, 2009ApJ...697...16O, 2022ApJ...939...31M}.
-The resulting disc is, however, geometrically much thicker than any prediction of the standard models allow, and so its observable properties are distinct from the widely-used accretion disc models \citep{2022MNRAS.514..780W}.
+The resulting disc is, however, geometrically much thicker than any prediction of the standard models allows, and so its observable properties are distinct from the widely-used accretion disc models \citep{2022MNRAS.514..780W}.

 The structure of the disc, as shown in the left panel of Figure \ref{fig:puffy}, can be separated into two optically thick regions -- the geometrically thin dense core (C) and the puffy region (P), surrounded by an optically thin funnel (F) dominated by outflow.
 The core is defined by the scale-height, which is significantly different from the photosphere height, which encloses the puffy region.
 The photospheric height of the disc is comparable to the radial distance from the centre ($H/r \sim 1$), whereas the standard disc models predict $H/r < 0.3$ for the same mass accretion rate.
 The puffy disc structure resembles a thin disc surrounded by a warm corona \citep{2015A&A...580A..77R,2020A&A...633A..35G}.
 However, the puffy region also supplies most of the mass accretion, in comparison with the very low inflow in the central core.